 Conant recounts that on board the Continental, Asa Mercer himself, a self-described "incorrigible old bachelor" became enamored of "a young maiden of good report and fair to look upon."
 Without giving her "the slightest intimation of what he was about to do, not even so much as a tender look, or an evening's courtship," Asa invited her to his stateroom, told her he loved her enough to marry her, and "opened his arms and smiled fondly upon her.
 The maiden laughed right in his face" (Conant).

 The second expedition was widely commented upon in the press, with derision -- How did bachelors produce children for these young ladies to teach? etc. -- from some quarters, and support from others.
-The S. S. Continental stopped in San Francisco on April 25, 1866 with 100 passengers, left 36 behind including 13 eligible "maidens," and continued to Seattle in a party that included 34 unmarried women.
+The S. S. Continental stopped in San Francisco on April 25, 1866, with 100 passengers, left 36 behind including 13 eligible "maidens," and continued to Seattle.
 Traveling in this group were the mother, brother, and younger sister of Josie and Georgia Pearson, who had come on the first trip.